mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 weighs 0.25kg.

-Combination Scope: At the cost of some bulk a combination scope offers the benefits of standard, low- light and thermal scopes.
+Combination Scope: At the cost of some bulk a combination scope offers the benefits of standard, low-light and thermal scopes.
 This device costs Cr400 and weights 0.5kg.

 Multispectral Scope: A more advanced version of